 The -intstyle option instructs TSIM where to direct output messaging.
 Selecting ISE directs the tool to write all messages to the ISE Graphical User Interface.
 Selecting XFLOW directs the tool to write messages to the XFLOW log file.
-Selecting SILENT suppresses all messages.
+Selecting SILENT suppresses all error and warning messages.